SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 ## GSoC

 ### Have you participated previously in GSoC?
 When?
 Under which project?
-No, I have not participated in GSoC before.
+No, I have **not** participated in GSoC before.
 This is the first time I am participating in GSoC.

 ### Are you also applying to other projects?
-No, this is the only project and SunPy is the only organisation that I am applying for.
+I am also applying for the project **Sunkit-image**, in the same organisation SunPy.
+Though, this project is my **first priority**.
+I am **not** applying to any other organisation.

 ### Commitments
 I may be involved in a short internship of 20 days from 10th May till 31st May.
 The work hours will be from 5:30 UTC - 11:30 UTC.
 Since, the internship will be over before the coding period starts, I won’t face any problem in managing my tasks.
 Even in the community bonding period (during my internship), I will be able to give 5-6 hours easily on understanding the codebase and discussing with the mentors, since I will be free for most of the day according to UTC time.